 Radio Data System and Traffic Message Channel

 One of the earliest developed means of delivering traffic information is still one of the best.
-Radio Data System (RDS) and Traffic Message Channel (TMC) is a FM radio-based broadcast system that delivers critical roadway information straight to drivers.
+Radio Data System (RDS) and Traffic Message Channel (TMC) is an FM radio-based broadcast system that delivers critical roadway information straight to drivers.

 There are multiple aspects of RDS-TMC that make it a unique solution, and multiple reasons why it’s still one of the most valued systems around.
 For starters, it’s accessible to drivers without a data contract.
-Because the information is transmitted over the airwaves the same way we view radio and television, the transmissions can be received and decoded by any suitable device within range of a radio tower.
-Despite rumours to the contrary, FM radio serves multiple public functions in Germany (as well as the rest of the world), and it’s unlikely to disappear any time soon.
+Because the information is transmitted over the airwaves the same way we view radio and television, the transmissions can be received and decoded by any suitable device within the range of a radio tower.
+Despite rumors to the contrary, FM radio serves multiple public functions in Germany (as well as the rest of the world), and it’s unlikely to disappear any time soon.

 Another attractive aspect of RDS TMC is its simplicity.
 Transmissions over FM radio have to be concise.
-Thus, RDS TMC transmission carries a tightly controlled set of codes and parameters that rapidly convey the nature of a traffic incident, its location, its impact in the area, how long the disruption might last, without eating up users’ valuable data plans..
+Thus, RDS TMC transmission carries a tightly controlled set of codes and parameters that rapidly convey the nature of a traffic incident, its location, its impact in the area, and how long the disruption might last, without eating up users’ valuable data plans.

 When a Satellite Navigation device, suitable for receiving RDS TMC signals, receives the broadcast information, it processes that information and provides the driver with the information needed to avoid traffic on the road ahead, or proposes an alternative route to avoid the traffic situation altogether.

-While RDS TMC covers the FM air waves, there is a digital broadcast variant with enhanced data carrying capabilities.
+While RDS TMC covers the FM airwaves, there is a digital broadcast variant with enhanced data-carrying capabilities.
 Digital Audio Broadcast (DAB) is a radio standard in many parts of Europe, specially made for digital audio radio services.
 In Germany, motorists can enjoy the benefits of receiving traffic data over DAB.

 Through DAB, drivers receive HERE’s digital traffic via a similar quality broadcast as connected data, but do not need to use smartphone technology thanks to commonly available embedded traffic receivers.